Johnny9527/UndergraduateProject_2012/Project.md

 ### Application Demonstration:

-It's easy to use from the aspect of "regular users", only three steps required to complete the whole process.
+It is easy to use from the aspect of "regular users", only three steps required to complete the whole process.

 1. Create a personal account when they use this application for the first time.
 [加入會員畫面]